New York State Route 97: History

 The Delaware River corridor had been linked by a road along the cliffs overlooking the river since at least 1851.
 Part of it was constructed in the early 1800s as part of the Newburgh and Chenango Turnpike, chartered in 1805 to create a road from the Newburgh and Cochecton Turnpike up the Delaware River to Hancock, thence to Deposit, Bainbridge, and Oxford.
 When the plans for a new highway through the corridor of NY 97 were initially drawn up, it was to bypass what became the Hawk's Nest in favor of a shoreline route.
 However, the Erie Railroad refused to sell the necessary right-of-way, forcing the state to construct the improved road along the cliffside instead.

 In 1911, the New York State Legislature created Route 3-a, an unsigned legislative route extending from the Pennsylvania state line at Port Jervis to Route 4 (later NY 17) in Hancock along the Delaware River.
 Very little of this highway actually existed in reality; by 1920, only 3.69 mi of the 62.27 mi long route had been built.
 In the 1930 renumbering of state highways in New York, the segment of former Route 3-a from Port Jervis to Callicoon was designated as NY 97, even though two sections of the route—between NY 42 at Sparrow Bush and Mongaup and from Pond Eddy to near the hamlet of Tusten—were still incomplete.
 The remainder of old Route 3-a north of Callicoon, which was fully constructed by 1930, became part of NY 17B.
 In 1932, then-Governor Franklin D. Roosevelt signed legislation designating NY 97 as the "Upper Delaware Scenic Byway".

-In May 1939, rest of future-NY 97 was proposed by the New York State Highway Department to become NY 17L from Hancock to Bradley's Corners.
+In May 1939, the rest of future-NY 97 was proposed by the New York State Highway Department to become NY 17L from Hancock to Bradley's Corners.
 The Orange County Chamber of Commerce wanted one designation for the entire stretch of highway from Hancock to Port Jervis, which shared NY 97.
 NY 17B, NY 84 and US 6.
 NY 17L was chosen to provide an alternate to NY 17 for motorists who wanted to avoid the busy highway.
 The Route Ninety-Seven Council had been created several months prior to advocate for designating the entire road as NY 97.
 They opposed the decision for NY 17L, preferring to keep NY 97 to help travelers.
 Walter Schwartz, the chairman of the highway committee for Sullivan County's Board of Supervisors, announced on May 12 that he would discuss with the state about the NY 17L/NY 97 ordeal.
 On June 28, the state announced that they were dropping the NY 17L designation and the entire route would be designated as NY 97.